Skip to main content

 - Return the blended mixture back on the stove, stir and cook till it reaches a simmering bubble, let it thicken to your preferred consistency;

-- Serve hot with a drizzle of coconut cream and sage leaves, enjoy!
+- Serve hot with the crispy roasted seeds and a drizzle of coconut cream, enjoy!

 Popular posts from this blog